Almost everyone uses Google Docs nowadays, but unless you’re using Google Docs add-ons, you’re probably not getting the most out of the tool.

 Translate+ lets you translate text from one language to another in your Google Doc.
 (For example, from Japanese to Spanish or Spanish to Japanese).
-Right now, it only supports but it only supports German, Spanish, French, Japanese, and English.
+Right now, it only supports, but it only supports German, Spanish, French, Japanese, and English.

 30. Link Chooser

 Link Chooser inserts a link to other Google Drive files directly into your document rather than you searching for the link yourself.
-Once you select the document via the toolbar, it inserts the document title as an outbound link to that document.
+Once you choose the document via the toolbar, it inserts the document title as an outbound link to that document.

 DocSecrets encrypts your document so that anyone accessing can only see the information you want them to see.
 (You can filter this by user.)
 Anyone without the correct password or without the Google add-on will only see censor bars as opposed to sensitive information.
-It’s not foolproof, but but should suffice for intra-company documents.
+It’s not foolproof but should suffice for intra-company documents.

 Of course, if you have any other questions, you can always look at this guide to using Google Docs.